prof-rossetti/intro-to-python/exercises/interface-capabilities/README.md

 [Voice Interface Demo](https://github.com/prof-rossetti/voice-interface-demo-py) | A mock Amazon Alexa service which recognizes voice commands and responds accordingly. | Accepts voice inputs through a command-line interface. | Needs to be installed and run locally on the user's computer.

 > FYI: some of these applications may require you to sign up for third-party services to perform the desired functionality (e.g. Sendgrid if you want to send an email, Twitter if you want to send a tweet, etc.).
 See the respective repository's README file for more details.

-> NOTE: the Notification Service app might be using an older version of the `sendgrid` package (5.6.0) than the one currently referenced in the course repository (6.0.5), so be aware you may see some code that only works with that previous version.
-If you'd like to create your own email-sending project, use the newer version and defer to [the `sendgrid` notes](/notes/python/packages/sendgrid.md) in the course repository.